 We will use personal information to:

-- Contact you regarding your application or enquiry
+- Contact you regarding your enquiry.

 - Provide you with our products and services, including passing necessary information to third parties who form part of the products or services.
-We may not be able to provide products or services if you do not disclose the required personal information
+We may not be able to provide products or services if you do not disclose the required personal information.

-- Provide and service financial products, including but not limited to, application for credit, account maintenance, notification of changes to accounts, debt collection, and legally or regulatory required communications
+- Provide and service financial products, including but not limited to, application for credit, account maintenance, notification of changes to accounts, debt collection, and legally or regulatory required communications.

-- Administer our website
+- Administer our website.

-- Provide third parties with statistical information about our users – this information will never be provided in a format which can be used to identify any individual
+- Provide third parties with statistical information about our users – this information will never be provided in a format which can be used to identify any individual.

 - Where you have opted in to receive marketing material from our third parties